-Office Hours: All office hours will be online given the university is limiting on campus contact for graduate students.
+Office Hours: All office hours will be virtual unless you make specific arrangements to meet me on campus.
 You may schedule with me virtually on these days: Monday 2-4pm; Tuesday 4-7pm; Wednesday 1-4pm; and Thursday 5-7pm.
 Additionally, I can arrange other times if this works better for your schedule.
-Please email me to schedule a WebEx meeting with me. https://nccu.webex.com/meet/pwhiting
+Please email me to schedule a WebEx meeting with me: https://nccu.webex.com/meet/pwhiting